-A typical workday in a Plumbing Engineers’ life consists of handling all aspects of the design process, including analyzing the building, performing design calculations, and choosing the appropriate plumbing system and equipment for installation.
-Engineers work on projects in various structures, such as healthcare facilities, commercial businesses, and government organizations.
+Engineers work on various structures, such as healthcare facilities, commercial businesses, and government organizations.
 Plumbing engineers usually work in office environments for consulting or engineering firms, but they may also need to visit construction or building projects.
-Plumbing Engineers’ demand continues to increase with new construction and the need to design layout plans for drainage and water supply systems for residential, commercial, and industrial buildings.
+Plumbing Engineers’ demand increases with new construction and design layout plans for drainage and water supply systems for residential, commercial, and industrial buildings.

 We are currently seeking an experienced Plumbing Engineer to manage project budgets, design and implement plumbing systems, and manage teams.
 As a Plumbing Engineer, you will operate with various departments to develop all construction and electrical specifications for all plumbing projects.

-As our company’s plumbing engineer, you will monitor and conduct tests on different materials and equipment, and maintain knowledge on all product specifications and ensure compliance with all required standards.
+As our company’s plumbing engineer, you will monitor and conduct tests on different materials and equipment, maintain knowledge on all product specifications and ensure compliance with all required standards.

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"